apache/cloudstack-documentation/source/adminguide/storage.rst

    -  Name.
 Give the volume a unique name so you can find it later.

    -  Availability Zone.
 Where do you want the storage to reside?
-This should be close to the VM that will use the volume.
+This should be close to the Instance that will use the volume.

    -  Disk Offering.
 Choose the characteristics of the storage.